Student Spotlight: Tucker Wolf

 “You are not at COD for anyone else other than you,” he said.
 “Really hone in on exactly what it is you want to do, then focus as much time as you can exploring it.
 Take seminars and go for all the extra classes or group organization meetings.
 You also need to be very comfortable talking to others and to let them be comfortable in return.
 Be respectful and kind in your group setting exercises.
 They are designed to simulate what it is to work in a team environment and work together to make something awesome.

 “College of DuPage’s contribution to my education is huge, especially the SkillsUSA opportunity.
-I’m going to miss attending COD after I transfer.”
+I miss COD every day!”

 College of DuPage